Opening in theaters and VOD February 12th

 What are your plans for the future?

-What is your advice to aspiring performers?
+What is your best piece of advice to aspiring performers?